kovidgoyal/rapydscript-ng/README.md

 </html>
 ```

-There are a couple of caveats when using the embedded compiler:
+There are a couple of caveats when using the embedded compiler.

     * It only works when run in a modern browser (one that supports ES6) so no
       Internet Explorer.
 Technically, it is possible to have it work with older